![]() |

 Looks like I may be celebrating my birthday early this year -- mostly because I am writing 5,000 words a day, not 500 or 1,200.
 Why?
 Am I obsessed?
 No, I'm just really enjoying the process, partly because I'm finding out unexpected things about my characters, and new characters keep walking into the scenes.

-| These Aussies haven't made it to space yet, but it's not for lack of trying! |
+These Aussies haven't made it to space yet,

 J, the male lead, loves life on a spaceship because it feels like home and reminds him of his childhood (good thing, since he has hired on to a 5-year deep space mission).
 K, on the other hand, on the same 5-year mission, discovers too late that hurtling through the galaxy, dozens of light years from her beloved home on Earth, trapped with a bunch of strangers in a starship, gives her the moody blues and the heeby-jeebies (lucky for her she has met J, who lifts her spirits and takes her mind off the vast vacuum of space).
 And then, one day while K and J are having a quiet lunch in the mess hall, some jerk named Skip Amir horns in and starts hassling K, and J jumps up, ready to deck the guy and ...